Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     Purchase_Options        1.707171
     dtype: float64

 Did you notice the unusually high Franchise_Count average from earlier (on all the data), and that it is still present?
-This means that we're, probably, only seeing games that have lots of eyes on them, normally.
+This means that we're, probably, only seeing games that have garnered lots of attention.
 This could mean that ESRB is obtained by games where the popularity hits a specific point, and the developer/publisher feels that it is necessary to get it?

-In a quick Google search, there is no actual enforcement that a game HAS to get ratings on their game, to be released.
-ESRB is simply a "professional" and respected means of obtaining a rating for content.
+After doing a quick Google search, there is no actual enforcement that a game HAS to get ratings on their game, to be released.
+ESRB is simply a "professional" and respected means of obtaining a rating for games.
 The Franchise count of 10+, has a few stipulations in its calculations, that make this more acceptable.
     1. It's NOT counting values of Null
     2. The closer a franchise reaches to having 10+ titles, the more likely it would be, that they would want to obtain ESRB ratings.

 Chances are, if you're a gamer, you've heard of these titles before.
-I would wager that you don't see Indie (Independent Developer) games, very often, on this list, because they do not have a franchise yet.
+I would wager that you don't see Indie (Independent Developer) games, very often on this list, because they do not have a franchise yet.
 That said, let's find out if that's true or not!

 ```python
 esrb['Indie'].value_counts().plot.pie()